gracious-tech/copy.church/src/objections/scope/index.md

 # What can or can't be sold?

 The requirement to freely give does not apply to everything.
 While we do have a general encouragement to be generous with what we have (1 Tim 6:18), the command to freely give only applies to ministry.
-The scope is derived mainly from the context of Jesus' command:

-<BibleQuote passage='Matt 10:7-8'></BibleQuote>

-The command is given in the context of the proclamation of the gospel and the blessings that come with it, which is usually summed up as "ministry".
 That which pertains to spiritual things.
 Not limited to occupational "ministers" but anyone who engages in ministry or creates ministry resources.

+<ArticlePreview id='scope'></ArticlePreview>

 With that in mind, let's consider some specific examples: